1upvc/landj-starter-gatsby-cms/src/pages/index.md

 heading: Our story
 subheading: Family Snacks inspired by India.
 Made in the USA
 description: >-
   L&J Family Foods was started by a mother and her son for the joy of cooking together and a goal of bringing delicious ethnic family snacks recipes to a naturally focused modern age.
-We took a family recipe of a natural fritter that we loved and decided that its important to share this unique product with our friends and local community.
+We took our secret family recipes that we loved and decided that its important to share this unique product with our friends and local community.
 mainpitch:
   title: >
   description: >